Hundreds Of ‘Anti-Witch Marks’ Found In Cave Network Dubbed The ‘Gateway To Hell’

 Hundreds of these etchings have now been identified as “anti-witch” marks.
 Cave enthusiasts Hayley Clark and Ed Waters discovered Creswell Crags’ dark secret during a tour.

-The “anti-witch” marks used to be be called “apotropaic” marks.
-In Greek the word apotrepein means “to turn away.”
+The “anti-witch” marks used to be called “apotropaic” marks.
+In Greek, the word “apotrepein” means “to turn away.”
 Such marks are usually found in historic churches and houses.
 They are often etched in wooden doorways and fireplaces to protect the inhabitants and ward off evil spirits.

 Before being identified, the marks were considered to have been the work of vandals.

-Prior to this discovery Somerset boasted the largest known quantity of ‘anti-witch marks’ but the cave at Creswell Crags possess a number which far exceeds Somerset’s 57.
+Prior to this discovery, Somerset boasted the largest known quantity of “anti-witch marks,” but the caves at Creswell Crags possess a number which far exceeds Somerset’s 57.

-Heritage facilitator John Charlesworth explained, “These witches’ marks were in plain sight all the time.
+Heritage facilitator John Charlesworth explained, “these witches’ marks were in plain sight all the time.

 “Being present at the moment their true significance was revealed will stay with me forever.
 This remarkable place continues to give up its secrets.”